luxonis/depthai-docs-website/api.md

 ```

 * `output_tensor_name` - is a custom name as a string that you choose for this specific tensor.
 In the code, you can access a specific tensor by this name using [`get_tensor`](#depthai_nnetpacket) method ([example](https://github.com/luxonis/depthai/blob/master/depthai_helpers/tiny_yolo_v3_handler.py#L120))
 * `output_dimensions` - determines the dimensions of the CNN model output.
-If your model, e.x. [mobilenet-ssd](https://docs.openvinotoolkit.org/latest/omz_models_public_mobilenet_ssd_mobilenet_ssd.html), contains `N` as one of the output dimentions
+If your model, e.x. [mobilenet-ssd](https://docs.openvinotoolkit.org/latest/omz_models_public_mobilenet_ssd_mobilenet_ssd.html), contains `N` as one of the output dimentions.
-(specifying that it's dependent of the number of detected items), you should set this variable to a relatively high value - like in the example above, it's `100`
+(specifying that it's dependent of the number of detected items), you should set this variable to a relatively high value - like in the example above, it's `100`.
+If your network produces a fixed-size output, and you insert the dimensions that are higher than actual output, the DepthAI will crash.
+If less, it will work but sometimes won't produce results (depending on the network)
 * `output_entry_iteration_index` - if your network returns multiple results (just like mentioned above with mobilenet having `N` as a dimension), you can specify the index to iterate over.
-Since in our case we set `100` as third argument in array, iteration index should be set to `2` (third index)
+Since in our case we set `100` as third argument in array, iteration index should be set to `2` (third index).
+You can set it to `0` if you don't need iteration.
 * `property_key_mapping` - contains field names as string which you can change according to your preference, it's how you'll access the fields in the code, it has to match the number of properties returned by your network.
-Taking mobilenet as an example, for non-depth it will be __7__, and with depth info will be __10__ (as distances x, y and z are added)
+Taking mobilenet as an example, for non-depth it will be __7__, and with depth info will be __10__ (as distances x, y and z are added).
+If you don't need the mapping, you can set it to `[]`
 * `output_properties_type` - c-type data type specifying size of the output variables